FNAL Spack / SpackDev Project¶

 - NOT “release”-oriented.

 - NOT a guarantee that every remaining problem can be solved.

 - NOT a collection of every piece of software every experiment will need.

-The original MVP was released 2018-08-31 and covered only the art suite.
-SpackDev was forumulated as a standalone application using Spack as an external utility, which led to long initialization times.
+The original MVP was released 2018-08-31 and covered only the art suite (hence the strikethrough above).
+SpackDev was formulated as a standalone application using Spack as an external utility, which led to long initialization times.
 MVP1a, released 2019-06-20, covers the whole LArSoft offline distribution, including art suite 3.02.04 and features an overhaul of SpackDev, now reconfigured to operated as an external Spack command (`spack dev init` vs `spackdev init`).

 Trying out the MVP.¶